solisoares/therapy-aid-tool/README.md

   * The total time of interactions (also minimun, maximum and mean time).

 ### App
-Currently we use the [Streamlit](https://github.com/streamlit/streamlit) Framework to glue together our detections and processings, our database in [SQLite](https://www.sqlite.org/index.html) and our CRUD operations.
+Currently we use the [Streamlit](https://github.com/streamlit/streamlit) Framework to glue together this detections and processings, this database in [SQLite](https://www.sqlite.org/index.html) and this CRUD operations.
 With Streamlit's easy to use aproach you can quicly spin up your own local server and render your app.

 ### Trained models
 We trained several YOLOv5 models in our sibling repo [therapy-aid-nn](https://github.com/solisoares/therapy-aid-nn).
 You can find the models and a sample video in the [v1.0.0](https://github.com/solisoares/therapy-aid-nn/releases/tag/v1.0.0) release.
 The default for this app is the small model on a 256x256 image size.